History of women's rights in South Africa

-Under apartheid in South Africa, Apartheid laws and social norms assigned black women a lower status, leading to what is now known as the “triple oppression” of race, class, and gender.
+Under apartheid in South Africa, apartheid laws and social norms assigned black women a lower status, leading to what is now known as the “triple oppression” of race, class, and gender.

-Before the colonial era, women held significant authority in many African societies, including in agriculture.
+Before the colonial era, women held significant authority in many Indigenous African societies, including in agriculture.
 However, with the decline of farming, women lost their status and influence, leaving them with limited roles in society.

 Gender discrimination in South Africa was based on traditional communal practices, where women were denied rights such as land ownership, custody of their children, and leadership positions.
 These practices reinforced apartheid ideology and colonial legacies that marginalized women as second-class citizens.

-Following on from this history, and the long history of South Africa's exceptionally high levels of inequality, unemployment and violence in general; it is noteworthy that rape and physical abuse towards women is disproportionately common.
-South African society might be said to be unfavorable to women through both historically conservative society, acceptance of abusive masculinity that was tolerated by law, and the threat of violence.
+Following on from this history, and the history of South Africa's levels of inequality, unemployment and violence in general; it is noteworthy that rape and physical abuse against women is disproportionately common.
+South African society is unfavorable to women through both historically conservative society, acceptance of abuse that was tolerated by law, and the threat of violence.